-1. Roles and Responsibilities: School Staff 4
+Roles and Responsibilities: School Staff 4

-2. Roles and Responsibilities: Parents / Foster Parents 4
+2. Roles and Responsibilities: Parents / Foster parents 4

 3. Pupils Information 5

 4. Administering Medication 5

 5. Carrying Medication 6

 6. Storage 6

 7. Records 6

 8. Refusing Medication 6

-9. Training 7
+9. Training 6

 10. Health Care Plan 7

 11. Intimate or Invasive Treatment 7

 12. Educational Visits 7

 13. Residential Visits 7

 14. Emergency Procedures 7

 15. Staff Medication 7

-1. ROLES AND RESPONSIBILITIES: STAFF
+1. ROLES AND RESPONSIBILITIES: SCHOOL STAFF

 All members of staff have a duty to maintain professional standards of care and to ensure that children and young people are safe.
-Our staff will monitor and review individual needs and administer medicines in order to meet the all-round needs of the child.
+Our school will monitor and review individual needs and administer medicines in order to meet the all-round needs of the child.
 There is no legal duty requiring staff to administer medication or to supervise a child when taking medicines.
 This is a voluntary role.

 In response to the Disability Discrimination Act (DDA) 1995, we are making reasonable adjustments for disabled children, including those with medical needs, and we are planning strategically to improve access over time.
-We are also making reasonable adjustments to enable children with medical needs to participate fully in all areas of ISP Polar Re-Start School life including educational visits and sporting activities.
+We are also making reasonable adjustments to enable children with medical needs to participate fully in all areas of school life including educational visits and sporting activities.

-The Lead Teacher, in consultation with the Governing Body, staff, parents, parents, health professionals and the local authority will decide whether we can assist a child with medical needs.
-The Lead Teacher is responsible for:
+The Head Teacher, in consultation with the Governing Body, staff, parents, foster parent, health professionals and the local authority will decide whether our school can assist a child with medical needs.
+The Head teacher is responsible for:

-- Implementing the policy on a daily basis; - Ensuring that the procedures are understood and implemented; - Ensuring appropriate training is provided; - Making sure that there is effective communication with parents/foster parents, pupils, staff and all relevant health professionals concerning pupils' health needs.
+- Implementing the policy on a daily basis; - Ensuring that the procedures are understood and implemented; - Ensuring appropriate training is provided; - Making sure that there is effective communication with parents/foster parent, pupils, staff and all relevant health professionals concerning pupils' health needs.